 03 Tripod head

 It goes without saying you’ll need this to accompany your tripod.
-A tripod head is the flat, metal bit that goes between the tripod legs and your camera and holds the camera in place.
+A tripod head is the bit that goes between the tripod legs and your camera and holds the camera in place.

 Many tripods are sold as a kit with a head, but you can also buy them separately.
 Sometimes this is the better option, as you can choose the tripod head that works best for what and how you like to shoot.

 Ball heads are a popular option because they can be used at unusual angles, are quick to operate and offer advantages for many different types of photography… apart from landscapes.
-Landscape photographers often find that ball heads can be cumbersome when you want to angle the camera up or down but keep the horizon level in the frame.
+Landscape photographers often find that ball heads can be awkward when you want to angle the camera up or down but keep the horizon level in the frame.
+Consequently, they tend to prefer 3-way heads and geared heads which are slower to operate but enable more precise adjustment.

 04 Remote release